5 great authors to explore the Italian literature

 What is special about Camilleri’s works is the very language he uses in his books.
 Many claims he has invented a language of his own, being a mixture of Italian with a sprinkling of Sicilian grammar and vocabulary.

-The best about his books are the evocative images of Sicily, who make the reader feel like he is experiencing the Sicilian landscape and slow pace of life through the endeavors of the interesting and usual character of Inspector Montalbano.
+The best about his books is the evocative images of Sicily, who make the reader feel like he is experiencing the Sicilian landscape and slow pace of life through the endeavors of the interesting and usual character of Inspector Montalbano.

 The most enjoyable books by Camilleri (according to me):